Niodus/devops-docs/docs/devops-practices/continuous-planning/agile-development/Delivery-Plan.md

 # Delivery Plan

-## Goals
+## Overview

 While Scrum does not require and discourages planning more than one sprint at a time.
-Most of us work in enterprises where we are dependent outside teams (for example: marketing, sales, support).
+Most of us work in enterprises where we are dependent outside teams (for example: marketing, sales, support or other development teams).

 A rough assessment of the planned project scope is achievable within a reasonable time frame and resources.
 The goal is to have a rough plan and estimate as a starting point, not to implement "Agile-fall or Wagile."